rudiss/snake-game/README.md

 5. **Board Style**: Grid with visible cell borders for clarity
 6. **No Wrap-Around**: Snake cannot move through walls to opposite side

-## 🔄 Future Enhancements

-Potential improvements that could be added:

-- Difficulty levels (changing speed)
-- High score tracking with localStorage
-- Pause/Resume functionality
-- Sound effects
-- Mobile touch controls
-- Multiplayer mode
-- Different game modes (walls vs no walls)
-- Power-ups and obstacles

-## 🐛 Known Issues

-None at this time.
-The game is fully functional per requirements.

-## 📄 License

-This project was created as a coding challenge submission.

-## 👤 Author

-[Your Name]

 ---

-Built with ❤️ using React, TypeScript, and Tailwind CSS